 |Rubber damn placement||Liners and Bases/ Amalgam & Composite Material|

-Begin your EFDA Certification enrollment with AAA School of Dental Assisting (AAASoDA) by downloading, printing and completing the EFDA enrollment form available below.
+Begin your EFDA Certification enrollment with AAA School of Dental Assisting (AAASoDA) by completing the EFDA Student Enrollment Application.

 Download Form: EFDA Enrollment (PDF)